 2014 The ICC Court opens new case management office in North America in New York

-2018 The opening of the case management office in Singapore
+2018 The opening of the case management office in Sao Paulo, Brazil and in Singapore

 2021 The opening of the case management office in Abu Dhabi, UAE